avishkarsaha/tutorials/layernorm_cuda/layernorm-tutorial.md

 ## CUDA Programming Primer for PyTorch Developers

-Before diving into the implementation, let's understand some key CUDA concepts that are essential for our LayerNorm kernel:
+Before jumping into the implementation, let's understand some key CUDA concepts that are essential for our LayerNorm kernel (and in general for GPU programming):

 ### 1. CUDA Execution Model

-Think of CUDA execution like this:
+You can think of CUDA execution like this:
 ```
 GPU
 └── Grid (all the work)